 CAO APPLICATION FOR 6TH YEARS

-6th Year students are reminded that CAO will be open for application for the year 2016 in the next term.
+6th Year students are reminded that CAO will be open for application for the year 2021 in the Christmas Term.
 Students should apply before 20th January to avail of the discounted rate of €25.
 Students can change their mind free of charge until 31st January and again from 5th May until 1st July.
 If you are interested in a restricted entry course it must be on your CAO application form before 1st February.

 CHANGE IN MATRICULATION REGULATIONS FROM 2014 – UCC